ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 # Commands

-The commands available on RPi's side are handled by the Daemon (tty2rpi.sh) itself and are flexible...just create a file with the name of the command plus the extension of ".sh" (e.g. CMDHELLO.sh), set file's attribute to "executable" and copy/write your script into that file.
+The commands available on RPi's side are handled by the Daemon (tty2rpi.sh) itself and are flexible...just create a file with the name of the command plus the extension of ".sh" (e.g. **~/tty2rpi-scripts/CMDHELLO.sh**), set file's attribute to "executable" and copy/write your script into that file.
 That's easy, isn't it?

 Send the command from your client through the defined TCP socket (e.g.
 ```